knbknb/kbehrend5.netlify.com/content/blog/post/2019-11-19-european-soccer-players--bmi.md

 ---
-title: European Soccer Players and their BMI
 author: Knut Behrends
-date: '2017-11-22'
 categories:
 - blog-post
-tags:
-  - fun
-  - R
+date: 2017-11-22
 output:
   html_document:
-    fig_caption: yes
+    fig_caption: true
-    keep_md: yes
+    keep_md: true
 summary: Players in European soccer leagues have a Body Mass Index (BMI) that is normally distributed with a mean of 23 and an sd of 1.3.
 This is independent of body size.
+tags:
+- fun
+- R
+title: European Soccer Players and their BMI
 ---

 ## Playing with a Soccer Database from Kaggle.com